 - At least two years’ worth of tax returns

 Be Aware of Carrying CostsBe Aware of Carrying Costs

 Condo owners are also subject to carrying costs, in this case, called common charges.
 They function the same as maintenance charges in that they help cover the upkeep of the building and its common areas.
 Fortunately, the cost of these charges is usually a lot less than what you’ll see in co-ops.
-Some new developments will even have their common charges set at an extremely low rate for a set number of years.
+Some new developments will even have their common charges set at an extremely low rate for many years.
 This is part of a government-funded tax abatement program to create more affordable housing.
-Just be sure you read the fine print carefully or talk with an attorney, so you know what you’re getting into.
+Just be sure you read the fine print carefully or talk with an attorney to know what you’re getting into.

 Not All Rentals are in Rental BuildingsNot All Rentals are in Rental Buildings

-Renters will largely have two options when it comes to choosing where to rent.
+Renters will largely have two options for choosing where to rent.
 They can either choose an apartment in a standard rental building or find a rental in a co-op or condo building.
 The later options tend to be much nicer in terms of amenities and building design.
-But this can come with red-tape, especially in the case of co-op apartments.
+But this can come with red tape, especially in the case of co-op apartments.
 Such is because you’re renting from someone who bought the apartment and is now choosing to sublet it.
-Different buildings will have their policies on how they handle this, and they usually include high application fees and onerous restrictions on how long you can rent.
+Different buildings will have their policies on handling this, and they usually include high application fees and onerous restrictions on how long you can rent.